 Reclaim Water Pipeline

-C. These Conditions, unless specifically amended or modified, are binding upon the Licensee and shall apply to the construction, operation and maintenance of the certified facility.
-If a conflict should occur between the design criteria of this certified facility and the Conditions, the Conditions shall prevail unless amended or modified.
+C. These Conditions, unless specifically modified, are binding upon the Licensee and shall apply to the construction, operation, and maintenance of the Certified Facility.
+If a conflict should occur between the design criteria of this Certified Facility and the Conditions, the Conditions shall prevail unless modified.
 In any conflict between any of these Conditions, the more specific Condition governs.

-D. Within 60 days after completion of construction of the electrical power plant as defined by Section 403.503(14), F.S., but excluding off-site linear and non-linear Associated facilities, the Licensee shall provide to the Department in .pdf format: a survey map signed by a professional land surveyor, or acceptable equivalent documentation such as an official legal description, delineating the boundaries of the site as defined by Section 403.503(28), F.S., and an aerial photograph delineating the boundaries of the site.
-The survey map and aerial photograph shall be labelled as the “Site Delineation Map” and attached hereto as part of Attachment A.
+D. Within 60 days after completion of construction of the Electrical Power Plant as defined by Section 403.503(14), F.S., but excluding offsite linear and non-linear Associated Facilities, the Licensee shall provide to the Department in .pdf format: a survey map signed by a professional land surveyor, or acceptable equivalent documentation such as an official legal description, delineating the boundaries of the Site as defined by Section 403.503(29), F.S., and an aerial photograph delineating the boundaries of the Site.
+The survey map and aerial photograph shall be labelled as the “Site Delineation Map” and incorporated herein as part of Attachment A.

-E. The Licensee shall notify the Department of any change to the site boundary depicted in the Site Delineation Map in Attachment A. The notification shall be accompanied by an updated survey map or legal description and aerial photograph delineating the new boundaries of the site for review by the Department.
-Such changes may constitute a modification and may require additional land use and zoning reviews by the local government.
-If a modification is required, it will be processed pursuant to Section 403.516, F.S.
+E. Within 120 days following approval of a change to Site boundaries, the Licensee shall submit to the Department an updated survey map (or legal description) and aerial photograph delineating the new boundaries of the Site.
+The survey and aerial photograph shall be identified as “Site Delineation Map” and incorporated herein as part of Attachment A. Absent the above description/delineation of the Site, the Department will consider the perimeter fence line of the property on which the Certified Facilities are located to be the boundaries of the Site.

-F. If both certified and uncertified facilities lie within the boundaries of the site, the Licensee shall also comply with the requirements of this paragraph.
-Within 60 days after completion of construction of the plant and on-site associated facilities, but excluding off-site linear and non-linear associated facilities, the Licensee shall provide to the Department in .pdf format acceptable documentation identifying the certified and non-certified facilities within the site such as an aerial photograph.
-Certified facilities identified within the site shall include both the certified electrical power plant’s generating and its on-site certified associated facilities (including on-site linear facilities) as defined by Section 403.503(7), F.S.
-The document shall be labelled as the “Certified Facilities Identification Map” and attached hereto as part of Attachment A.
+F. If both Certified Facilities and non-Certified Facilities lie within the boundaries of the Site, the Licensee shall also comply with the requirements of this paragraph.
+Within 60 days after completion of construction of the plant and onsite Associated Facilities, but excluding offsite linear and non-linear Associated Facilities, the Licensee shall provide to the Department in .pdf format acceptable documentation identifying the certified and non-Certified Facilities within the Site such as an aerial photograph.
+Certified Facilities identified within the Site shall include both the certified Electrical Power Plant’s generating facilities and its onsite certified Associated Facilities (including onsite linear facilities) as defined by Section 403.503(7), F.S.
+The document shall be labelled as the “Certified Facilities Identification Map” and incorporated herein as part of Attachment A.

-G. Within 120 days after completion of construction of any certified off-site associated non-linear facilities, the Licensee shall provide to the Department in .pdf format; a survey map signed by a professional land surveyor, or acceptable equivalent documentation such as an official legal description, delineating the site boundaries for each off-site non-linear facility.
-The survey map or other documents shall be labelled as “Delineation of the Boundaries of the Certified Off-Site Non-linear Facilities” and attached hereto as part of Attachment A.
+G. Within 120 days after completion of construction of any certified offsite non-linear Associated Facilities, the Licensee shall provide to the Department in .pdf format; a survey map signed by a professional land surveyor, or acceptable equivalent documentation such as an official legal description, delineating the Site boundaries for each offsite non-linear Associated Facility.
+The survey map or other documents shall be labelled as “Delineation of the Boundaries of the Certified Offsite Non-linear Facilities” and incorporated herein as part of Attachment A.

-H. Within 180 days after completion of construction of any new off-site linear associated facilities, as defined by Section 403.503(7), F.S., the Licensee shall provide; an aerial photograph or map at a scale of at least 1:400, or acceptable equivalent documentation such as an official legal description or survey map signed by a professional land surveyor, delineating the boundaries of the certified area for the linear associated facilities, following acquisition of all necessary property interests and the corridor narrowing as described in Section 403.503(11), F.S., which shall be known as the “Delineation of Certified Off-Site Linear Facilities” and attached as part of Attachment A.
+H. Within 180 days after completion of construction of any new offsite linear Associated Facilities, as defined by Section 403.503(7), F.S., the Licensee shall provide; an aerial photograph or map at a scale of at least 1:400, or acceptable equivalent documentation such as an official legal description or survey map signed by a professional land surveyor, delineating the boundaries of the certified area for the linear Associated Facilities, following acquisition of all necessary property interests and the corridor narrowing as described in Section 403.503(11), F.S., which shall be known as the “Delineation of Certified Offsite Linear Facilities” and incorporated herein as part of Attachment A.